gbmhunter/blog/content/electronics/components/diodes/light-emitting-diodes-leds/_index.md

 {{% figure ref="fig-ws2812b-typical-application-schematic" src="_assets/ws2812b-typical-application-schematic.webp" width="900px" caption="Typical application schematic of the WS2812B RGB LED, showing how they can be daisy-chained together." %}}

+For information on how a MCU SPI peripheral can be used to send data to a WS2812 LED, see the [SPI Communication Protocol page](/electronics/communication-protocols/spi-communication-protocol/#ws2812-rgb-leds).

 ## UV LEDs

 UV LEDs are used for applications such as: